jcorks/raylib-matte/README.md

   (import(module:"Matte.Core.MemoryBuffer")).
 Inputs will always be called "bytes"

-- Matrix is represented as an array of Numbers in Matte in OpenGL (column-major) order.

 - TraceLog only takes logLevel and text, since built-in string operations for Matte cover the text utilities provided.